-I Tried Epres, A New Hair Treatment By The Inventor Of Olaplex
+I Tried Epres, A New Hair Treatment By An Inventor Of Olaplex

 Through a headline, a beauty podcast, or a random link dropped in the group text, you may have heard about the new hair-care brand epres™ (pronounced ap-ray, like ski).
-It was developed by Eric Pressly, Ph.D., the chemist who invented Olaplex, and here at Refinery29, our beauty team has been fielding questions about it.
+It was developed by Eric Pressly, Ph.D., one of the chemists who invented Olaplex, and here at Refinery29, our beauty team has been fielding questions about it.

 At a hair salon on the upper east side of Manhattan, I met Pressly for a formal introduction to epres.
 The name, I'm told, is a portmanteau (from 'Eric' and 'Pressly').
 "Truthfully, it was a nightmare finding a name that made sense and that wasn't trademarked," says Pressly's business partner the brand's CEO Michael Sampson.
 "But epres — Eric Pressly — it works."